Rotation numbers of perturbations of smooth dynamics: Proofs of the main results.

-Let us assume now by contradiction that $\PP\cA$ is structurally stable.
+Let us assume now by contradiction that $\PP\cA$ is structurally $C^r$-stable.
 Fix $\epsilon,\eta>0$ so that the conclusion of the claim is satisfied.
 Domination implies that the projective bundle $\PP E$ is normally hyperbolic for $\PP\cA$.
-In particular, the set $\PP E$ is isolated from other $\PP\cA$-invariant topological circle subbundles of $\PP V$.
+In particular, there is no other $\PP\cA$-invariant topological circle subbundles of $\PP V$ close to $\PP E$.
 This implies that a homeomorphism $h_t\colon \PP V\to \PP V$ fibering over $\Id_X$, close enough to $\Id_{\PP V}$ and conjugating $\PP\cA$ and $\PP\cA_t$ has to send $\PP E_t$ on $\PP E$.
 In other words, the restriction $\PP\cA_{|E}$ is conjugate to $\PP\cA_{t|E_t}$ by a fibered homeomorphism close to $\Id_E$.
 Let $\mu$ be an invariant measure of the base of $V$ with total support.
-By \cref{r.locconj}, we have $\rho_{\cA,E}(\mu,\cA_{t})=0$ for $t$ close enough to $0$, which implies with \cref{r.strictincreasing.varying.case,p.dominationmodelocking} that there is a dominated splitting on $E$.
+By \cref{r.locconj}, we have $\rho_{\cA,E}(\mu,\cA_{t})=0$ for $t$ close enough to $0$, which implies with \cref{c.incresingpath,r.strictincreasing.varying.case,p.dominationmodelocking} that there is a dominated splitting on $E$.
 This contradicts the fact that $E$ is a bundle of the finest dominated splitting, and ends the proof of \cref{t.projstructstab}. \end{proof}

-For the sake of clarity, we first prove the following baby version of \cref{t.growuptheorem} (which already implies \cref{t.complexdominationdichotconje} straightforwardly):
+For the sake of clarity, we first prove the following particular case of \cref{t.growuptheorem} (which already implies \cref{t.complexdominationdichotconje} straightforwardly):

 \begin{proposition} Let $r\geq 0$.
 Let $\cA=(T,A)$ be a linear cocycle such that periodic points are dense for $T\colon X\to X$.
 Let $E$ be an orientable $2$-dimensional bundle of the finest dominated splitting on which orientation is preserved.